14 Best Places to Visit in Mathura and Vrindavan

 Kesi Ghat is undoubtedly one of the most well-known spots in Vrindavan due to the stunning views it affords.
 The location is on the banks of the Yamuna River Kesi Ghat was built in the 17th century.
 Incredibly, Kesi Ghat is surrounded by numerous temples that date back to the past, making Kesi Ghat one of the most visited spots in Vrindavan.

 Hours of entry and most suitable time to go The Ghat can be visited by all and also offers boat rides throughout the daytime.
-Winter is the ideal time to go visit Kesi Ghat.
+Winter is the ideal time to visit Kesi Ghat.

 13. Seva Kunj along with Nidhivan